SahiLmb/Google-Cloud-Study-Jams/7) Build and Secure Networks in Google Cloud/Build and Secure Networks in Google Cloud: Challenge Lab #GSP322 .md

 Run the following commands in the Cloud Shell Terminal.

-### Let's start with defining some variables given by Cloud Skill Boosts
+### Define the variables given by Cloud Skill Boosts in your lab.

 * For exporting the zone, first go to *Compute Engine* > *VM Instances* > Copy `Any Instance Zone`(both instances zone should be in the same.)